Schedule a Consultation

 When Is A Family Law Attorney Needed?

 Parties seeking a divorce, establishing paternity, obtaining child support or alimony, or who are the victims of domestic violence must navigate the family courts to protect their rights.
-Despite the various passions and temperaments involved with each case.
-Family law and litigation can turn into a messy and emotional affair.
-Which can be an unavoidable consequence of litigating highly personal matters in an adversarial setting.
+Family court cases can quickly turn into an emotional, exhausting maze as one litigates highly personal matters in an adversarial setting.

 As a result, family law litigants, many times, make the mistake of letting their emotions dictate their legal strategy.
-Experienced legal counsel can offer the right amount of objectivity and compassion to assist their clients to navigate this difficult time.
+Experienced legal counsel can offer the right amount of objectivity and compassion to assist their clients in navigating this difficult time.

 What Services Does A Family Law Attorney Offer?

-A Lexington attorney experienced in family law and litigation can provide legal advice regarding your rights under South Carolina family law.
-They can also provide what to expect from family law litigation.
-This type of case requires experienced counsel who is both well versed in the often-complicated family law and who can understand the personal side of this type of litigation.
+A Lexington attorney experienced in family law and litigation can provide legal advice regarding your rights under South Carolina law.
+They can also educate you on what to expect from family law litigation.
+Domestic cases require experienced counsel who is both well versed in the often-complicated family law and who can understand the personal side of this type of litigation.

 Divorce not only involves the legal dissolution of a marriage but also consists of a wealth of other issues.
 These include the division of assets, debt, child support, child custody, and alimony.
 Facing a divorce alone can result in an adverse outcome that can have devastating long-term consequences.
 Effectively litigating a divorce requires experienced and passionate representation.
 Learn how the McCutchen McLean team can help you with your divorce case.